gdoute/learn-in-public/content/Zettelkasten/creating a shutdown execution with systemd only for a specific user.md

 systemctl --user enable quartz-logout.service
 ```

+After the enable command, this should create a directory in ~/.config/systemd/user called *exit.target.wants* and should contain an symlink to the quartz-logout.service file
 ### testing

 We can test by restarting the service and then execute the stop instruction for systemd and check in the logs with journalctl :